Here’s the Fiber One Prize Pack Winner:

-Thanks to everyone who participated and a special thanks to Jack in the Box for providing the gift cards!
+Thanks to everyone who participated and a special thanks to Fiber One for providing the prize pack!

 Salutations, readers!
 I come to you not just with salutations (which is easily the weirdest way to say hello), but with an introduction and a promise.